Jim Harbaugh: Los Angeles Chargers

 On January 24, 2024, Harbaugh was hired by the Los Angeles Chargers as their head coach.

 On September 8, 2024, in Harbaugh's coaching debut with the franchise, the Chargers defeated the Las Vegas Raiders 22–10 as Harbaugh won his first NFL game as a head coach since December 2014.
 Harbaugh led the Chargers to an 11–6 record and a postseason berth.
 The Chargers lost to the Houston Texans 32–12 in the Wild Card Round.

+In the 2025 season, Harbaugh led the Chargers to another 11–6 record, which was good enough for second in the AFC West and a playoff berth.
+The Chargers fell 16–3 to the New England Patriots in the Wild Card Round.

+Coaching tree

+Twenty one of Harbaugh's assistants have been hired as head coaches in the NFL or NCAA: